- How to enable the Gateway Settings?

 add_filter( 'jet-engine/forms/allow-gateways', '__return_true' );

 Don’t forget to save the file.
 After that, the Gateway Settings section will appear in all form editing and creation windows.
-Currently, there’s only one gateway, for PayPal, but the number of payment systems will eventually increase.
+Currently, there are only two gateways, a free PayPal and paid Stripe, but the number of payment systems will eventually increase.

 How to get PayPal Client ID and Secret Key?

 In order to set it up correctly, you need to register your PayPal app and receive the Client ID, as well as Secret Key for your authentication.

 Go to the PayPal developer’s website and hit the “Log Into Dashboard” button.
 If you already have an account, log into it.
 Otherwise, create one.

 According to the official PayPal Developer tutorial, you need to switch from “Sandbox” to “Live” when working with a non-test form.
 Proceed to PayPal Dashboard > My Apps & Credentials and select the Live mode.

 In this tutorial, we are going to show you how to create a test account without real payments.

 As soon as you are logged in, go to Sandbox > Accounts.